 Discussion – revised outline

-We find there have been substantive changes in the species composition over time, indicating that despite conservation status and broad resilience of our ecosystem, regional pressures are influencing considerable shifts in the species composition within this habitat.
+We find there have been substantive changes in species composition over time, indicating that despite conservation status and broad resilience of our ecosystem, regional pressures are influencing considerable shifts in the species composition within this habitat.
 We also found the three main plant assemblages, Sedge, Fescue and Bogbean, have consistently been defined by the same most dominant species over the past 40 years, supporting our expectation that these characteristic species should not change in the absence of significant environmental disturbance.

-Emphasize the importance of changes as a case example of broader global trends of species homogenization, and of critical concern to local conservation objectives in the Fraser River Estuary for salmon, water birds, and shoreline stability.
+The results present another compelling case example of broader global trends of species homogenization, and are of critical concern to local conservation objectives in the Fraser River Estuary for salmon, water birds, and shoreline stability.

-Major themes
+Predominant themes

-Homogenization of cover abundance between assemblages (cluster analysis), and increasing cover of exotic species
+Homogenization of cover abundance between (across) assemblages (cluster analysis), and increasing cover of exotic species

-Main message: dominant species cover is becoming more dominant.
+Main message: dominant species cover is becoming more dominant at the expense of cover of ‘rare’ species, sharpening the contrast in compositional abundance between assemblages.

+Exemplify how within-assemblage cover is more dissimilar (partitioned assemblages), and more similar cover within assemblages (homogenization).

+If using the term ‘dominant,’ explain which contribute to homogenization (and thus definition of ‘dominant).

-Exemplify changes in invasive species cover from each assemblage.
+Exemplify overall changes in native/exotic species cover from each assemblage.
 Consider the magnitude of cover, not just the % increase/decrease

+Bogbean: ~385% increase in exotic M. aquatica cover since 1979 (25-50% mean plot cover in 2019), and introduction of exotic yellow flag iris (up to 25% 2019 mean plot cover) since 1979.

+Fescue: ~1430% increase in exotic PHAR cover since 1979 (25-50% of 2019 mean plot cover)

+Sedge: ~48% and 102% increase in exotic Lythrum salicaria and Festuca arundinaceae, respectively (< 25% in 2019 mean plot cover), and ~870% increase in native S. lasiandra cover since 1979 (< 25% in 2019 mean plot cover) -> woody link to edaphic changes.
+Meanwhile, assemblage-defining sp. decreased ~35% from 50-75% mean cover (1979) to 25-50% mean cover (2019).

+Blue-listed species SIHE had ~46% decrease in fescue assemblage, but ~143% increase in sedge (< 25% mean plot cover) -> conservation implications/opportunities?

-Explain or emphasize how homogenization leads to loss of functional redundancy (transition to next paragraph).
+Fig. S5b: although mean exotic cover is not increasing substantially (actually decreasing in bogbean), the ratio of native to exotic is decreasing, resulting in greater proportional cover abundance of exotic species.
+This contributes to homogenization of cover between assemblages, and leads to potential loss of functional redundancy both between and within assemblages (transition to next paragraph).

-Loss of total diversity and increasing beta diversity (increasing rarity of secondary species within assemblages) leads to potential loss of functional redundancy
+Loss of total diversity and increasing beta diversity (increasing rarity of secondary species cover within assemblages) leads to biodiversity loss, and potential loss of functional redundancy within the assemblage.

-Main message: species contributing to floristic diversity are becoming more locally rare, both in terms of presence/absence and cover abundance.
+Main message: native species contributing to floristic diversity are being lost, both in terms of presence/absence and cover abundance.

-Emphasize whether more natives/exotics were lost/gained.
+The greatest loss of native species richness occurred in the Fescue assemblage, while nominal gains in exotic richness were found in all assemblages (Fig. S5)

-Point out whether species lost are generally “rare”, and whether they’re functionally different than the indicator species.
+Point out whether native species lost are generally “rare”, and whether they’re functionally different than the indicator species.

+Fescue assemblage had an overall net loss of 18 native species between 1979 and 2019 (Table S7).
+Among the species lost from the assemblage, X are not found in any other assemblage.
+Net 0 gain of exotics, however exotic RCG accounts for the greatest 2019 mean cover in the entire assemblage (25-50%).